Skip to content

 • Best for: Climbing roses, wisteria, and other large, woody vines.

-Considerations When Choosing Plant Support
+Considerations When Choosing Plant Supports

 It is more than just picking the first plant support in the store and hoping for the best.
 Understanding your plants' demands and their environment is a process.
 Consider these key factors: